110. Physical and Environmental Geology (Fryer, Martin)

 260. Scenic America (Fryer, Mann, Martin)

 Explores North American geology using the spectacular natural settings of national parks, monuments, seashores, battlefields and other areas.
 The natural history of these scenic areas forms the basis for the introduction and illustration of the fundamental principles, processes, and materials of geology.
 No prerequisite.
-Satisfies one unit of the natural science requirement (group II).
 Does not count towards the major or minor.
 Summer only.
+(Group II)

 318. Electron Microscopy: Theory and Practice (Tuhela-Reuning)